Content Map Terms

 Switching from a combination (estrogen plus progestin) pill

-Switching from a progestin-only mini-pill, injection, or IUD
+Switching from a progestin-only mini-pill, shot, or IUD

-Mini-pill: Insert the vaginal ring on any day of the month, but do not skip any days between your last pill and the first day of ring use.
+- Mini-pill: Insert the vaginal ring on any day of the month.
+But don't skip any days between your last pill and the first day of ring use.

-Injection: Insert the vaginal ring on the same day your next injection is due.
+- Shot: Insert the vaginal ring on the same day your next shot is due.

 Use an extra method of birth control for the first 7 days of ring use.

-Insert the vaginal ring within 5 days of a miscarriage or therapeutic abortion.
+- Insert the vaginal ring within 5 days of a miscarriage or abortion.
 No extra method of birth control is needed.

-If a ring is not inserted within 5 days, start using the ring at the time of your next menstrual period.
-See the "Did not use hormonal contraception last month" section above.
+- If a ring is not inserted within 5 days, start using the ring at the time of your next menstrual period.
+See the "Did not use hormonal birth control last month" section above.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.